 • Vendors.

-How Does Liability Work in California Sexual Harassment Cases?
+How Does Liability Work in a Sexual Harassment Lawsuit in California?

-Additionally, who commits harassment can have an impact on liability.
-While the person who conducts the harassment will always be liable for their actions under California law, some circumstances can have the employer themselves also be responsible for the act.
+Additionally, whoever commits harassment can have an impact on liability.
+While the person who conducts the harassment will always be liable for their actions under the State of California’s harassment laws, some circumstances can have the employer themselves also be responsible for the act.

 Employer Liability